ninjaluke45/startup/README.md

 </ul>

 ## Websocket deliverable
-For this deliverable I moved the lobby to check through the websocket if users are active
+For this deliverable I changed the lobby to check through the websocket if users are active
 <ul>

   <li>Added list of active users to the websocket backend</li>
-  <li>Added ability to send username to frontend from backend</li>
+  <li>Added ability to send username to backend from frontend</li>
-  <li>front end lobby can check for active users thorugh the websocket, this is much faster than using mongodb for active users</li>
+  <li>front end lobby can check for active users through the websocket, this is much faster than using mongodb to check for active users</li>
   <li>added ping system so that when users leave, they are removed from the lobby quickly</li>
-  <li>In the future I will add the ability to send game data over a websocket, but I believe this list of active users in the lobby demonstrates understanding of websockets and how to use them</li>
+  <li>In the future I will add the ability to send game data over a websocket, but I believe that this list of active users in the lobby demonstrates understanding of websockets and how to use them</li>

 </ul>